MershaLab/PAMAM/README.md

 source('~/PAMAM code three way.R')

-Examples of two-way analysis can be found in the supplemental file for our AdmixPower article in Genetics, http://www.genetics.org/content/207/3/873.supplemental
+Usages of two-way analysis can be found here.
+For details and examples, please check the supplemental file for our AdmixPower article in Genetics, http://www.genetics.org/content/207/3/873.supplemental

-Examples of three-way analysis can be found here.
+Usages of three-way analysis can be found here.